Why Python is Replacing HCL for Modern IaC

 Production Migration: HCL to Python Pulumi/CDKTF

 Migration demands systematic resource mapping.
-Translate Terraform blocks into pulumi_aws classes or CDKTF @aws-cdk/aws-* constructs.
+Translate Terraform blocks into pulumi_aws classes or CDKTF constructs.
 Maintain strict separation between configuration logic and provider execution.

 CI/CD pipelines require strict quality gates.
 Block merges on mypy --strict failures.
 Enforce pytest coverage thresholds above 80%.
 Verify state lock availability before triggering deployment jobs.